 Non-rejection values were calculated for each sample size α + 1 with a Monte Carlo analysis that found the 0.95 (for the .05 significance level) or 0.99 (for the .01 significance level) quantile for the test statistic assuming the null hypothesis.

 In Christoffersen’s 1998 independence test, α01 routinely equals α10.
 Why is this, and what would cause them to differ?

-A VaR measure is to be backtested using our recommended standard independence test and 500 days of data.
+A value-at-risk measure is to be backtested using our recommended standard independence test and 500 days of data.
 Values tn are calculated, and their sample autocorrelations are determined to be 0.034, –0.078, –0.124, 0.107 and 0.029 for lags 1 through 5, respectively.
-Do we reject the VaR measure at the .05 significance level?
+Do we reject the value-at-risk measure at the .05 significance level?